Trigonometry of partially truncated triangles and tetrahedra: Dimension three: transversals of truncated tetrahedra

-\begin{proof} Fix $i\in\{1,2,3,4\}$, and let us establish some notation.
-For each $j\in\{1,2,3,4\}$ let $\by_j$ be an outward unit normal, in the sense described below Lemma \ref{space-like corresp}, to the half-space bounded by $P_j$ that contains each other $P_{j'}$.
-For any $j\ne j'$, $\by_j$ and $\by_{j'}$ are then oppositely-oriented tangent vectors to the hyperbolic geodesic intersecting $P_j$ and $P_{j'}$ perpendicularly, so $\by_j\circ\by_{j'} < 0$ by Lemma \ref{geometry of inner product}.
 For each $j\ne i$, let $\bv_j$ be the point of intersection between $P_j$ and the geodesic intersecting it and $P_i$ perpendicularly.
 For each $j$, Lemma \ref{perp point} gives: Note that if any such $\bv_j$ was contained in $\widehat{P}_i$ then, since both $\widehat{P}_i$ and the shortest geodesic arc from $\bv_j$ to $P_i$ intersect $P_j$ at right angles, this entire geodesic arc would be contained in $\widehat{P}_i$.
 But then $P_i$ would also intersect $\widehat{P}_i$ at right angles, at the other endpoint of this geodesic arc.
 So because $P_i$ does not intersect $\widehat{P}_i$ at right angles by hypothesis, no such $\bv_j$ is contained in $\widehat{P}_i$.

 Now fix some $j\ne i$, let $\widehat{H}_i$ be the half-space bounded by $\widehat{P}_i$ that contains $\bv_j$, and let $\bz_i$ be its outward normal, as described in Lemma \ref{space-like corresp}.
 As noted in the first paragraph above, for any $j'\ne j,i$, $\by_j$ is a tangent vector to the geodesic meeting $P_j$ and $P_{j'}$ perpendicularly.
 This geodesic lies in $\widehat{P}_i$, so $\by_j$ is a tangent vector to $\widehat{P}_i$ and is therefore orthogonal to $\bz_i$.
 Thus by (\ref{perp point spec}):